 Aged Residential Care funding model review

-A review of the existing funding model for aged residential care is underway.
-Under the guidance of a cross-sector Steering Group, and led by Ernst & Young, the Review will look at alternative funding models for aged residential care.
-The Review will work extensively with aged residential care providers, older people, the aged care workforce, consumer bodies, clinicians and government.
+A review of the existing funding model for aged residential care is underway, under the guidance of a cross-sector Steering Group, and led by Ernst & Young, the Review will look at alternative funding models for aged residential care.

 Why a Review?